GoogleCloudPlatform/gcsfuse/docs/installing.md

-If you are running Linux on a 64-bit x86 machine and are happy to install pre-built binaries (i.e. you don't want to build from source), you need only ensure fuse is installed and then download and extract the latest release.
+If you are running Linux on a 64-bit x86 machine and are happy to install pre-built binaries (i.e. you don't want to build from source), you need only ensure fuse is installed and configured, then download and extract the latest release.
 The instructions slightly vary by distribution.

 ## Debian and Ubuntu

     sudo apt-get install wget fuse
+    sudo adduser $USER fuse
     wget https://github.com/GoogleCloudPlatform/gcsfuse/releases/download/v0.5.0/gcsfuse_v0.5.0_linux_amd64.tar.gz
     sudo tar -C /usr/local/bin -zxf gcsfuse_v0.5.0_linux_amd64.tar.gz

+You may need to log out and then log back in to make sure that the change to the `fuse` group takes effect.

 On old versions of Debian, including the one in the Google Compute Engine image `debian-7` as of 2015-07-20, `/dev/fuse` has incorrect permissions (cf.